lack006/Android-Hosts-L/README.md

 Android-Hosts-L
 ===============
-FUCK GFW AND ADs whitch are  IN Android software
+FUCK GFW AND ADs which are  IN Android software